 This Course has been planned to develop sequentially from one stage of understanding to the next.
-Prior to enrollment, students begin with an initial orientation and an independent study.
+Upon acceptance to the Program, students may opt to begin with an independent study of Montessori Philosophy and Pedagogy and Child Development.

 Course I: Independent Study